 H) Find and build niche (e.g. your associations) and/or location-specific citations (e.g. town directories).

-A) Google Home or Google Voice Search: the answer is all of the above.
-Google draws directly from its vast index of web pages, including those in its locally-specific organized indexes.
-This can be managed aggressively and efficiently, for instance, by pursuing SEO Services!
+A) Google Home, Google Assistant, or Google Voice Search: the answer is all of the above.
+Google draws directly from its vast & current index of web pages, including those in its locally-specific organized indexes.
+This can be managed aggressively and efficiently, for instance, by pursuing Local SEO Services!

 B) Apple’s Siri: how do we prepare for when people ask their Apple devices & iPhones for local services like contractors, legal and/or medical help?
-First off, Siri draws on it’s Apple Maps to find local businesses so it is important to get your business on Apple Maps.
-If you are not an Apple user and do not want to get into their process, our Local SEO and/or Search & Directory Listing services cover Apple Maps.
-If you are up to it and you must have an Apple ID#, you can also go to Apple Maps Connect here: https://mapsconnect.apple.com and begin their registration process.
-Optimization for Siri also requires other local directories, for instance, Yelp can be influential with Siri local search.
-Good reviews are going to matter!
-And, being that they are competitive, it’s likely Siri will not draw upon Google listings.
+First off, Siri draws on a few databases including its own Apple Maps, also Google for the lion’s share of its responses and it uses Bing for image-related search data.
+Note: this may change in time.
+If you are not an Apple device user and do not want to get into their setup process, a Local SEO and/or Search & Directory Listing service like ours will cover Apple Maps.
+If you are up to their setup process, you must have an Apple ID# or you can also go to Apple Maps Connect here: https://mapsconnect.apple.com and begin their registration process.
+Optimization for Siri also requires that other local directory listings be consistent.
+Good reviews are going to matter and, being that they are competitive, it’s likely Siri will not draw upon Google listings for any there.

 C) Amazon’s Alexa: how do we prepare for when people ask their Amazon Alexa devices for local services and search “near me”?
 As with the above, our Local SEO and/ or Search & Directory Listing services cover Amazon Alexa.
-The belief is that Alexa mostly draws upon its own and then Yelp listings, which can comprise the searcher based upon Yelp’s own interests (i.e. they structure their results to who pays for advertising).
+The belief is that Alexa draws upon its own and also Bing search results.
 Good reviews are going to matter!
-And being competitive, it’s not likely Alexa will draw Google listings.
-Ultimately, Alexa is believed to trail in terms of its’ local search results, but it does offer them.
+And feeling competitive, it’s not likely Alexa will draw on Google listings.
+Ultimately, Alexa is believed to trail in terms of its’ local search results.